TCJulian/Data-Analyst-Nanodegree/Python-Technical-Interview-Project/practice_interview.md

 _P(OOCC)_ = 1/14 or 0.072

 I started off this probability problem by drawing a probabilty tree.
-After creating the tree down to four levels, I followed the path _OOCC_ and multiplied the probabilities, giving the result of 1/14 or 0.072.
+After drawing the tree out to four levels, I followed the path _OOCC_ and multiplied the probabilities, giving the result of 1/14 or 0.072.

 __Part 2:__